dreamportdev/Osdev-Notes/07_VirtualFileSystem/02_VirtualFileSystem.md

 * Using a multi root approach, like windows os, we will have every fs that will have it's own root folder and it will be identified with a letter (A, B, C...)
 * Nothing prevent us to use different approaches, or a mix of them, we can have some file system to share the same root, while some other to have different root, this totally depends on design decision.

-One last thing about the initialization, since our kernel is loaded fully in memory, we don't actually need to have a file system mounted for the kernel to run (even if probably in the future we will need one) so the initialization is just optional to be done during boot time, if the kernel already has a shell we can initialize it on the first mount when it will be called.
+One last thing about the initialization, since our kernel is loaded fully in memory, we don't actually need to have a file system mounted for the kernel to run (even if probably in the future we will need one) so the initialization is just optional to be done during boot time, if the the os already has a kind of shell we can initialize it on the first mount when it will be called.

 ### Next.